flexsim/ai-course-materials/PickingModel/README.md

 Shaping your reward function requires some positive reward.
 Any other reward choice, such as giving a negative reward, exiting early, or consuming clock time, is left to your best judgement.

+# Notes for Maintainers

+To make changes to this model:
+1. Open PickingModel.fsx.
+2. Make the desired changes.
+3. Restore the workspace to something reasonable.
+4. Save the model.
+5. Save as PickingModel.fsm.
+6. Commit and push changes to all xml/*.fsx files and to PickingModel.fsm